pact-foundation/pact-specification/implementation-guidelines/README.md

 The most user friendly format for displaying a JSON diff that I have found after a year of experimenting is [this](https://github.com/realestate-com-au/pact/blob/master/documentation/configuration.md#unix) one.

-To create this diff:

-1. Take the expected and actual object trees
-2. If this is a response body, remove any unexpected keys from the actual, as unexpected keys are allowed
-3. Order the keys the same in both expected and actual
-4. Convert both to JSON strings
-5. Perform a text diff using a third party diff library (prefereably one that uses colour!)

-Ok, the above is actually a lie, but it will help you understand what actually happens.
+To create this output, there are two classes involved - the Differ, which calculates the diff between expected and actual, and the DiffFormatter, which takes the diff and makes a nice human readable output of it.

-The json differ actually returns a Diff object, which is a nested object tree that is basically a copy of the expected tree, but at the paths in the tree where the values do not match, instead of the value, there is a Difference object that contains the expected and the actual values.
+The "diff" is a nested object tree that is basically a copy of the expected tree, but at the paths in the tree where the values do not match, instead of the value, there is a Difference object that contains the expected and the actual values.
 Eg.

 Expected request body: